tungtuhoccode/Fitness-Club-Manager/README.md

     + DQL_Query: This stores all query that is used to query the database.
 - SQL folder: Includes all SQL command file
 - DB_Schema folder: Includes 2NF and 3NF database schema
-- ER_Diagram folder: Includes ER diagram
+- ER_Diagram folder: Includes ER diagram.

-The project report is submitted through Brightspace
+The project report is submitted through Brightspace.

-Youtube link for video demo: https://youtu.be/gdu_bgqH8ok